sdezoete/covidsim/README.md

 # covidsim
-Simulation how covid will impact  employees returning back to work
+Simulation with python on how covid will impact employees returning back to work